Wednesday, March 16, 2011

 Likewise, it's unusual to name anything after a politician or local hero until, well, they've passed.

-For example, former Senator William V. Roth Jr's name was bestowed upon the new Chesapeake and Delaware Canal Bridge, a few years after his passing.
-Mr. Roth was instrumental in securing federal and state funds for the Route 1 bridge and project.
+For example, former Senator William V. Roth's name was bestowed upon the new Chesapeake and Delaware Canal Bridge (Route 1), a few years after his passing.
+Mr. Roth was instrumental in securing federal and state funds for this much-needed bridge and project.

 Thus, we now have Mr. Amtrak himself conferred upon with the naming of the Wilmington Train Station in his honor.